Biology Degree Information

 Individuals who excelled in math and science in high school may well wish to turn to biology as a major at their college or university.
 Students interested in becoming doctors, nurses or medical technicians, or who are interested in medical or pharmaceutical research are advised to consider biology as their major.

 Many of those who graduate with biology degrees become doctors, using their degree as a springboard to medical school where they build on what they have learned in biology.
 For those who wish to use their skills outside of the arena of human health, veterinary medicine and botany are possibilities.
 Other ways to apply biological knowledge include work as a medical technician, pharmacist or pharmacologist.
 Some may choose to teach biology at the university level and there are a number of opportunities to assist others with learning biology in the university system.
 Still others may devote their efforts to biological research, searching for cures to the diseases that plague mankind and trying to find ways to increase the healthy lifespan of humans.
+Biologists are typically hired by teaching institutions and governmental agencies, although employers can be as diverse as zoos, aquaria, private foundations and environmental consulting firms.

 Getting Your Degree Online